Should you use Trading 212’s ready-made pies or build your own?

 If the first pies were too cold, and the second pies were too hot, will the final ready-made pies be just right?

-An interesting feature that Trading 212 offers is their community pies, which allows users to copy the investments of other real users — and publish their own for others to copy.
+An interesting feature that Trading 212 offers is their community pies, which allows users to copy the investments of other real users – and publish their own for others to copy.
+You'll find these on the "Social" tab, right next to the model pies option.

 Unsurprisingly, if you switch to ‘Top’ community pies instead of ‘New’ – and you find portfolios that tens of thousands of people are copying rather than 65 people – things start to look a little more promising.